raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 }
 ```

-This ensures the Scheme files are converted to bytecode and stored in the `target` directory when `cargo build` is run.
+This ensures the Scheme files are compiled into bytecodes and stored in the `target` directory every time `cargo build` is run.

 ### Writing a request handler in Scheme